Nadal, Djokovic launch French Open assaults

 “He has been through all these transitions, he has been in my shoes before playing Grand Slams, being the best in the world, and facing all the challenges that are present in tennis, in professional sport.”

-The world number two will open against 65th-ranked Marcel Granollers of Spain, and although a semi-final showdown with Nadal is on the cards, Djokovic refused to look beyond the first hurdle.
+The world number two will open against 65th-ranked Marcel Granollers of Spain, and although a semifinals showdown with Nadal is on the cards, Djokovic refused to look beyond the first hurdle.

 “You start a tournament from the same line with everyone else.
 You fight for the trophy, as everybody does.
 That’s the way I approach it,” said Djokovic.